drwellss/MultronFguardian/README.md

 - 🔐 ThreeFish
 - 🔐 Camellia
 - 🔐 ChaCha20
-- 🔐 RSA Hybrided With Symmetric Algorithms
+- 🔐 RSA Hybrided With Symmetric Algorithms (Key Encapsulation Method)

 * You can set RSA Key Length (from 2048 to 16384)
 * You can set Password-Iteration Rate.
 (Default is 217.685 Iteration)